-Devin Singh is Assistant Professor of Religion at Dartmouth College, where he teaches courses on modern religious thought in the West, social ethics, and philosophy of religion.
+Devin Singh is Associate Professor of Religion at Dartmouth College, where he teaches courses on modern religious thought in the West, social ethics, and philosophy of religion.
 Prior to Dartmouth, he was a Mellon Postdoctoral Fellow in the Integrated Humanities and Lecturer in Religious Studies at Yale University, where he also received his Ph.D.
 At Dartmouth, Singh’s new course initiatives include “God and Money,” “Religion and Social Capital,” and “Religion and Technology.”
 He is the author of Divine Currency: The Theological Power of Money in the West (Stanford 2018), as well as of articles on religion and money appearing in Implicit Religion, Political Theology, and The Huffington Post.
 His second book project explores the influence and pervasiveness of debt in society as tied to religious ideas of sin and guilt and as supported by models of state sovereignty.
 Singh is an active participant in discussions about public theology and about the public relevance of religious studies and the humanities more broadly.
 In addition to his scholarly work in religion, economics, and politics, Singh has provided advising and research support for private and public sector organizations on matters of emotional and cultural intelligence, organizational health and change, and public engagement and service.

 Funded Project: Decentered Sovereignties and Spectral Transactions: Cryptocurrency, Public Theology, and the Ethics of Presence